serexp/dylibwalking/README.md

 ## Introduction

 `dylibwalk` is a research PoC demonstrating dynamical function resolving via dylib on Darwin (macOS, iOS, etc.).
-It draws inspiration from Windows PEB walking.\ The goal is to explore runtime dylib discovery and function resolution via these loaded dylibs, primarily for security research.
+It draws inspiration from Windows PEB walking. \
+The goal is to explore runtime dylib discovery and function resolution via these loaded dylibs, primarily for security research, showcasing how import tables are not a reliable way to identify malicious files.

 ## Concepts

 *   **Dylib Enumeration:** `loadeddylibs.c` lists loaded dylibs within a process.
-This list, managed by `dyld` (the dynamic linker), is essentially Darwin's equivalent to a process's module list on Windows and resides in user space memory.\ This list, though residing in user-space memory, is RO
+This list, managed by `dyld` (the dynamic linker), is essentially Darwin's equivalent to a process's module list on Windows and resides in user space memory.\
+      This list, though residing in user-space memory, is RO
 *   **Dynamic Function Resolution:** `poc_nslog.c` showcases resolving `NSLog` from the Foundation framework at runtime.
-This is similar to `GetProcAddress` on Windows and is vital to evade static analysis.\
+This is similar to `GetProcAddress` on Windows and is vital to evade static analysis.
--    `poc_nslog_minimal.c` showcases the same resolving `NSLog` from the Foundation framework at runtime, but with only the Objective-C runtime.
+*    `poc_nslog_minimal.c` showcases the same resolving `NSLog` from the Foundation framework at runtime, but with only the Objective-C runtime.
 *   **Payload execution example:** `poc_curl_minimal.c` showcases a HTTPS request using only the Objective-C runtime.
 It does NOT depend on Foundation framework for compilation.